Haryana: Building collapse leaves 4 workers dead, 20 injured in Karnal

 Four workers were killed while 20 others sustained injuries after a three-storey labour quarter on a rice mill compound collapsed in Taraori town of Karnal district, police said on Tuesday.

-The deceased have been identified as Sanjay Kumar, Avdesh Singh, Chandan and Pankaj Kumar, all residents of Samastipur district of Bihar.
+The deceased have been identified as Sanjay Kumar, 28; Avdesh Singh, 20; Chandan, 19; and Pankaj Kumar, 27, all residents of Samastipur district of Bihar.

 The police said that the incident took place around 3am on Tuesday when at least 150 labourers were sleeping on all three floors of the labour quarters of the Shiv Shakti rice mill.